-As a pain management fellow within the Department of Anesthesiology, you learn interventional and multimodal approaches to managing a wide variety of acute and chronic pain conditions.
-The fellowship takes place at a busy pain management practice on the west side of Manhattan, which treats relatively common painful pathologies like radiculopathies and arthropathies to rare conditions like craniofacial neuralgias and complex regional pain syndrome.
+As a pain management fellow within the Department of Anesthesiology, you learn interventional, multimodal, and multidisciplinary approaches to managing a wide variety of acute and chronic pain conditions.
+The fellowship is offered at a busy pain management practice on the West Side of Manhattan.
+We treat a wide variety of relatively common painful pathologies like radiculopathies and arthropathies to rare conditions such as craniofacial neuralgias and complex regional pain syndrome.

 How to Apply

 The Pain Management Fellowship at the Icahn School of Medicine at Mount Sinai West and Mount Sinai St. Luke’s participates in the National Resident Matching Program (NRMP) Electronic Residency Application Service Pain Medicine Match, following the guidelines of the NRMP for final selection of four trainee positions.
 You can learn more about the matching process at the NRMP web site.